-Each lesson should focus on a different country which is home to big cats (e.g. Bengal Tiger in India, Snow Leopards in Russia or Mongolia, Lions in Tanzania, Lynx in Sweden) .
+Each lesson should focus on a different country which is home to big cats (e.g. Bengal Tiger in India, Snow Leopards in Russia or Mongolia, Lions in Tanzania, Lynx in Sweden).
 Teachers should choose countries with a range of physical features, e.g. from different climate zones, with different habitats etc. Children should research the following information:

 - Name of country and location on a map.
 Which continent is it in? - Physical features: What is the climate like?
 How much rainfall?
-Is it hot or cold? - Physical features: What is the altitude is it mostly flat or very mountainous? - Which big cats live in the country studied? - Link to learning in science what is the habitat of the big cat being studied? - Human features: Are humans having an impact on the habitats of the big cats?
+Is it hot or cold? - Physical features: What is the altitude is it mostly flat or very mountainous? - Which big cats (or other animals) live in the country studied? - Link to learning in science what is the habitat of the big cat/anima being studied? - Human features: Are humans having an impact on the habitats of the big cats?
 How?
 Why?
-E.g. expanding cities damaging habitats etc
+E.g. expanding cities damaging habitats etc. This could replace the 'Somewhere Safe' activity from Sustainability Education: A Classroom Guide, particularly for Year 2 classes.

 Provide children with a 'passport' for the unit to record key information in.
-Lesson 6: